SeeuSim/DogeTTM-FrontEnd/README.md

 9) Navigate to the frontend network endpoint in your browser of choice.

 ## Evaluation and Subsequent Plans
-So far we have accomplished:
+What we have accomplished for Milestone 2:
 - Typescript preact frontend and Django backend development from scratch for a functional MVP.
 - Backend sentiment analysis functions.
 - Backend data processing functions for NFT prices, volume, trends against sentiment.